 Let me briefly dispel one myth about the encouraging criterion and extracurricular activities.
 We've heard some say that listing certain extracurricular activities, such as coaching, mentoring, volunteering, etc., automatically qualifies you as encouraging.
 Not necessarily!
 Applicants can demonstrate an investment in others in an environment that is purely for profit.
 Likewise, they can volunteer for a noble cause yet still demonstrate behaviors that do not reflect a true investment in others.
 Just as it’s possible to stumble into a great accomplishment with poor behaviors, it is possible to contribute poorly to a good cause.
 How you act matters far more than what you do.
 Involvement with philanthropic causes is commendable, but on its own does not satisfy the criterion.
 If you have meaningfully engaged in extracurricular activities in ways that do reflect our criteria, highlight your behaviors therein rather than assuming the line on the resume speaks for itself.
 And if you have not had the opportunity to be involved in philanthropic causes, don’t worry—there are many other opportunities in the application to demonstrate this criterion.

 My colleagues and I look forward to hearing from you, your references, and our student interviewers about how you invest in others, and we’re happy to answer any questions to help you navigate our application with confidence.
-We invite you to connect with the Tuck community via online events and keep up with Tuck on social media.
-We look forward to seeing you virtually and learning more about you in your application!
+We look forward to meeting you at an event and learning more about you in your application!